 Skip to main content

-Sandeep is an adjunct professor at Georgetown University Law Center, where he teaches a seminar on ethics, professional responsibility, and career development.
+Sandeep is an adjunct professor at UCLA School of Law, where he teaches a course on Congressional Investigations, and Georgetown University Law Center, where he teaches a seminar on lawyering and legal ethics.
 During law school, Sandeep served as Co-Editor-in-Chief and Symposium Director of the Journal of International Law & Foreign Affairs.

-• Participated in the most comprehensive congressional investigation in modern history, conducting depositions and interviews — often involving challenging or hostile witnesses, and providing strategic advice and guidance to elected officials and others on complex congressional investigations issues.
+• As a congressional investigator, conducted nearly 100 depositions and interviews – often involving challenging or hostile witnesses – and provided strategic advice and guidance to elected officials and others on complex congressional investigations issues.

 • Guided several senior DOJ officials through Senate hearings and confirmation from start to finish.